 Connect with Tech Cocktail...

-Tech Cocktail is aimed at helping build and strengthen local tech start-up communities both online and off.
-During past mixer events we have had companies find employees, co-founders, funding and some start-ups have even been acquired.
+Tech Cocktail events, produced by Tech.Co, are aimed at helping build and strengthen local tech start-up communities.
+During past mixer events we've had companies find employees, co-founders, funding and some start-ups have even been acquired.
 We love it when that happens.